 Australian shepherd puppies are adorable balls of energy.
 Aussie owners need to be careful and start training their Aussie pups early to start with good behavior.
 They are highly trainable, so they naturally won’t be resistant to learning.
 Since they have so much energy, owners must be patient with their Aussies when they make a mistake.

 Consistency is another essential part of training an Aussie pup.
 Ensure that only one person in the household performs the training.
 Once the pup is comfortable with commands and can successfully perform commands without needing treats, then other family members can use the commands with the puppies.

 The saying goes, “you can’t teach an old dog new tricks,” but is that really true?
 Many Aussies are surrendered to shelters if their owners can’t keep up with them or train them.
 This absolutely doesn’t have to be the last chance for an older Aussie if their owner couldn’t properly train them.

 If you decide to adopt an older Aussie that needs training, ensure that you are skilled with training dogs or consult a dog trainer to help you.
 Make sure you and your Aussie have a strong relationship and that your Aussie respects your dominance.
-It will be more challenging than training a puppy because you also have to discipline out bad behaviors.
+It may be more challenging than training an Aussie puppy because you also have to discipline out bad behaviors.

 How to Potty Train an Aussie Puppy

 Potty training, also known as housebreaking, can seem like a daunting task for any dog owner.
 When you start potty training an Australian shepherd puppy, ensure that you have patience and plenty of materials around to help.

 When your Aussie puppy goes to the bathroom successfully outside or in a designated area, ensure that you acknowledge their good behavior.
 When you’re training your Aussie to go to the bathroom in a specific place or command them to go to the bathroom at a specific time, ensure you’re using the same exact words and tone.
 Using different words can confuse them.